 Good social skills does not mean you have to be an extrovert, and it's not just about being a good talker.
 More importantly, it's about being a good listener.

-It’s about letting the prospect speak before you, so you can better understand their situation.
-Listening carefully and referencing things they mention, you are showing your focus on them.
-That’s part of the relationship-building process.
+It's about letting the prospect speak before you, so you can better understand their situation.
+By listening carefully and referencing things they mention, it shows your focus on them.
+That's part of the relationship-building process.